 The intent of the KS4 curriculum is to build on the experiences from the Primary and the KS3 phase and to support our pupils to become successful learners, confident individuals and responsible citizens.

-The semi-formal curriculum is an adapted and modified National Curriculum which is accessible, meaningful and relevant to all Pupils.
+KS4 pupils are based in classes and have one teacher who delivers the full curriculum.
+The curriculum is thematic and delivered on a two year rolling programme.
+The themes have been carefully chosen in order to promote careers, the arts and global citizenship.
 Every lesson is planned to be challenging, enjoyable and successful for each pupil and there are many opportunities for practical hands-on activities and visits to places that enhance learning and extend cultural capital, ensuring learning is fun!

 There are three pathways in the KS4 semi-formal curriculum:

 - Pathway 1 will work towards AQA Unit Awards in English and Maths